sourmash-bio/sourmash/doc/sourmash-internals.md

 human readable, but the CSV format can be loaded into a spreadsheet program if you're curious :).

-If in a zipfile (`.zip`) or SBT zipfile (`.sbt.zip`), manifests must be named `SOURMASH-MANIFEST.csv`.
+If a collection of signatures is in a zipfile (`.zip`) or SBT zipfile (`.sbt.zip`), manifests must be named `SOURMASH-MANIFEST.csv`.
 They can also be stored directly on disk in CSV/gzipped CSV, or in a sqlite database; see `sourmash sig manifest`, `sourmash sig check`, and `sourmash sig collect` for manifest creation, management, and export utilities.

-Where signatures are stored individually in `Index` collections, e.g. in a zipfile, manifests may be stored alongside them; for other subclasses of `Index` such as the inverted indices, manifests are generated dynamically by the class itself.
+Where signatures are stored individually in `Index` collections, e.g. as separate files in a zipfile, manifests may be stored alongside them; for other subclasses of `Index` such as the inverted indices, manifests are generated dynamically by the class itself.

 Currently (sourmash 4.x) manifests do not contain information about the hash seed or sketch license.
 This will be fixed in the future - see [sourmash#1849](https://github.com/sourmash-bio/sourmash/issues/1849).